 By the way, the AquaCera and Berkey filter elements are interchangeable, along with other similar systems like Propur and Alexapure.
 Just make sure you have the right height filter to fit in the container.

 If you're looking a portable stainless steel gravity water filter, the AquaCera is definitely worth considering.

 Although it's not as well known as the Berkey, AquaCera can hold its own in a side by side comparison.
 That is, if you use the CeraMetix filter elements with it.

 The Pioneer SS4 is the right size for a small household of one to four people.
 If you have a large family, you'll want to go with another brand like Berkey that makes larger systems.

 If you're on city water and don't need a filter for survival or emergency situations, then the AquaMetix filters would be sufficient.
 The cost is significantly less than Berkey and somewhat less than the CeraMetix filters.

 The system with four AquaMetix filters is available from the manufacturer, Aquacera.
-At last check, the price was $239.

 And for the Pioneer with four Imperial CeraMetix filters, click here.

 Last Updated on